project-imprimis/libprimis/doc/engine.md

 * `atmosundisksize <value>` Sets the diameter of the atmo sun.
 * `atmosunlight <value>` Sets the color of the atmo sun & overall sky color.
 * `atmosunlightscale <value>` Sets the ratio of the sunlight brightness vs atmo.

-### 2.4.8 Fogdome

-The fogdome is a sky effect (rather than one that applies to the world like regular fog does) and as such operates much like the `atmo` skybox.
-The fogdome, however, is simpler, and only has one overall color with intensities and limits set by the controlling variables below.
-The fogdome can be cut off at the bottom if desired or allowed to smoothly close, and its centering location (the area where the fogdome effect is strongest) can be chosen as well.

-The fogdome works to create a homogeneous color effect that gradually blends itself over the skybox or atmo layer, allowing possible matching with standard world fog for a seamless appearance if done carefully.

-#### Commands:

-* `fogdomecap <boolean>` Toggles enclosement of the bottom of the fogdome.
-* `fogdomeclip <value>` Sets the size at which to cut off the fogdome.
-* `fogdomecolour <color>` Sets the hex color of the fogdome.
-* `fogdomeheight <value>` Sets the height to which the fogdome is centered.
-* `fogdomemax <value>` Sets the max opacity of the fogdome (0..1, 1 is opaque).
-* `fogdomemin <value>` Sets the min opacity of the fogdome (0..1, 1 is opaque).

 # 3. Entities
 ---